turingcompl33t/turingcompl33t.github.io/_posts/2021-7-17-How-To-Great-Research-Paper.md

 - Problem 1: At this point in the paper, you have not gotten to your idea yet, so your compressed description of alternative approaches is incomprehensible.
 - Problem 2: Describing alternative approaches gets between the reader and your idea.

 Based on my personal experience, I agree wholeheartedly with these observations.
 Indeed, most of the time that I encounter a related works section that comes before the actual contributions of the paper, I skim through it or skip over it entirely, and only on rare occasions do I circle back around to read it once I am prepared to do so.
 By saving the related work section until the end, we give ourselves the opportunity to **take the reader to our idea via the most direct path**.
-This maximizes the probability that they will have our idea in mind when they walk away from our paper.
+This maximizes the probability that they will have our idea in mind when they walk away from the paper.

 Also on the topic of related work, Simon reminds us that **credit is like love, not money**.
 Technical research is not a zero-sum game, so we don't need to make others' ideas look bad to make our own look good or worthy of consideration.